CHH has made some temporary updates to on-site procedures

 Applicants are eligible based on their gross household income and number of people in the household.
 The chart below shows the maximum allowable income for different sized families for a studio, one-, two-, and three-bedroom.
 See thechart in our flyer for detailed info on the income limits per household, number of apartments available, and rent ranges.
 See FAQ below for more information.

-Starting at 9:00 AM on January 7, 2020, an online form was made available here.The form asks for the following:
+Starting at9:00 AM on January 7, 2020, the online form was available for a week.

 Your first name and last name

 A reliable phone number and email address.
 We will call you back via phone to start the prescreening process.
 If you require a special accommodation, please indicate from our available options on the form.